divisbyzero/latex-cheatsheet/index.md

 ## Download the LaTeX Source

-If you'd like to edit or customize this cheat sheet, you can download the LaTeX source file here:
+If you'd like to edit or customize this document, you can download the LaTeX source file here:

 [Download latexcheatsheet.tex](latexcheatsheet.tex)